beardedsakimonkey/nvim-udir/README.md

 })
 ```

-You can use the `:Udir` command to open udir, or create your own mapping:
+You can use the `:Udir [dir]` command to open udir, or create your own mapping:

 ``` lua
 vim.api.nvim_set_keymap("n", "-", "<Cmd>Udir<CR>", {noremap = true})